MKLab-ITI/pygrank/docs/userguide/setup.md

 which computations should be internally transferred.
 This needs to be one among pytorch's available devices (typically `"cuda"` or `"cpu"`).
 !!! info
-    `"torch_sparse"` is much more computationally efficient than `"pytorch"` for computations with sparse data structures.
+    `"torch_sparse"` is effectively the same as `"pytorch"` in sparse mode but is faster in preprocessing the graph.

 <b class="parameters">Installation</b><br> For full installation instructions visit pytorch's website in the links below.<br>
 <b class="parameters">Links</b><br> [pytorch](https://pytorch.org/get-started/locally) <br>